8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 Funds were down in price on day 20, so, going with the 15, 35, 50 again.
 This time the multi-factor fund is the only fund under its target, so, only going to put money toward it.

 The portfolio, at the fund level, is no longer in balance.
 The S&P 500 fund is lower than its minimum and it's overweight in the Traditional IRA, so, not buying more shares there.
-Given that I'm only putting in orders for a single fund I increased the cash available for orders to 100 percent, which allows me to follow the spreadsheet recommendations of 1 share for 2 cents over opening price, 2 shares at 1 percent down, and 3 shares at 2 percent down.
+Given I'm putting in orders for a single fund, I increased the cash available for orders to 100 percent, which allows me to follow the spreadsheet recommendations of 1 share for 2 cents over opening price, 2 shares at 1 percent down, and 3 shares at 2 percent down.

 Had a good uptick this day, but it didn't start that way, and the value of the Traditional IRA is greater than the initial amount of the check from the 401k.
-This is interesting because all of the funds, except the multi-factor fund have a price per share that is substantially lower than when the check was deposited.
+This is interesting because all the funds, except the multi-factor fund have a price per share that is substantially lower than when the check was deposited.
 In other words, this investment approach seems to be working as desired, which is good.

 2 of 3 orders executed.

 ### Day 22 results

 Funds were up on day 21, went with the 40 and 60 approach.
-Both the multi-factor and extended market funds were down compared to their target allocation, so, went with both of them.
+Both the multi-factor and extended market funds were down compared to their target allocation, so, went with those two funds.
+I decided to go ahead and cash out and into the funds.

 An odd thing happened though, Vanguard wouldn’t let me put in all 4 orders.
 I was able to do both orders that were 2 cents over the closing price from day 21, but couldn’t do either order for 1 percent less.

 As an experiment I placed a market order for one share of the multi-factor fund and was able to do so.
 However, when I tried to do the same with the extended market fund, I wasn’t able to.

-In all 3 cases I received a modal window stating that my order couldn’t be completed and I needed to call Vanguard during normal business hours.
-This a first for me, so, I’ll call and see if there’s something I should be paying attention to.
-For example, this is the first day where I saw low or no shares in the ask and bid lines when setting up the order.
+For both purchases at 1 percent down I received a modal window stating my order couldn’t be completed and I needed to call Vanguard during normal business hours.
+This a first for me, so, I called and as is the case when you get support on the line, I was able to place the orders; no known reason as to why the orders in the morning didn't go through.

+Most of the funds are down around 4 percent compared to when I started the rollover.
+The value of my Traditional IRA is down a little over 1 percent.
+I'm taking that as success.

+After looking at performance of the funds every day for the last couple of weeks, I'm struck by another benefit to the 4 funds I've chosen as the core of the equities portion of the portfolio.
+I'll go ahead and recap all of them:

+1. Their price per share is different, which gives flexibility; the multi-factor, as of this writing, is around 100 [.United States Dollars](USD), the total stock market is around 180 USD, the S&P 500 fund is around 330 USD, and the extended market is around 130 USD.
+So, I don't think I'll ever feel like I'm not able to purchase one or more shares in one or more funds at a reasonable price to keep the portfolio in balance; even if it's not perfectly on target at the fund level.
+2. Each fund (except the multi-factor) is pretty standard, which should make them easy to find or find corollaries for in things like employer-sponsored retirement accounts.
+3. The new thing is while they're all closely correlated according to [Portfolio Visualizer data](https://www.portfoliovisualizer.com/asset-correlations) the reduced volatility of the multi-factor fund seems to lend itself well as ballast for the other three and, historically, there have been times when one fund is down while another is up.
+(Note: The multi-factor fund is only a few years old at this point.)

+Toward the closing for the day I did a quick single share to each fund except the S&P 500 to cash out.

+For the most part, the Traditional IRA is in the target allocation.

+10 of 10 orders executed.

 ## Closing M1 Finance